Integration with Rustici Engine

 - api_config: required - Information required by Generator that allows it to use Engine’s API.
 The

-is used to limit the scope of Generator’s coordination with Engine.
-See Tenancy Management for Engine Integrations below for more information. - s3_config: required* - For Engine installations whose content libraries are stored in Amazon S3, this schema defines access information.
+engine_tenant_nameis used to limit the scope of Generator’s coordination with Engine.
+See Tenancy Management for Engine Integrations below for more information.
+Because Engine treats their Engine tenant name case-insensitively, Generator will lowercase the tenant name that is provided.
+For this reason, you might see that the tenant name when GETing the Engine integration details is different from the uppercase name you provided. - s3_config: required* - For Engine installations whose content libraries are stored in Amazon S3, this schema defines access information.
 Generator must be able to reach the learning content so for its processing.

 - http_config: required* - For Engine installations whose content libraries are accessible via URL, this schema provides access information.
 Generator must be able to reach the learning content so for its processing.